OdiaGenAI/Olive_Farm/README.md

 7) Click on “Generate Instructions”, which will generate the number of questions selected in Step 3.
 8) Select the questions by clicking on the checkboxes and click on “Generate Answers” which will generate the answers.
 9) Save the instruction set (questions and answers) by clicking on the “Save as jsonl” button which will save the instruction set. and make sure to rename the file to .jsonl while saving
-10)The instruction set will be saved in the system.
+10) The instruction set will be saved in the system.
-11)After Each generation set click on clear to format the data
+11) After Each generation set click on clear to format the data

 Citation: